hubugui/iStockFinancial/README.md

 sina stock and financial statistical tools.

-It includes client and server, client provide tools to download industry and stock information to JSON. server provide Web access interface.
+It includes client and server, client provide tools to download industry and stock information to database. server provide Web access interface.

 The development is based on python 2.6.1 and urllib3 V1.4